IT239193/pcbs2-builder/README.md

 Everything runs with plain HTML, CSS, and JavaScript.
 No backend.
 No database servers.
 No dependencies.

 The part data comes from simple JSON files that you can edit yourself.
-If you want to tweak values, add new parts, or change categories, go ahead — nothing’s hidden or locked behind scripts.
+If you want to tweak values, add new parts, or change categories, go ahead — nothing’s hidden or locked behind scripts..